Hyperdimension Neptunia: Music

 Most of the original soundtracks created for the Neptunia series were composed by Kenji Kaneko, with additional composers for Megadimension Neptunia VII and later games.
 The first, titled Hyperdimension Neptunia Sound Track CD, was released on August 19, 2010, and was bundled with a Japanese Limited Edition of the game.
 The soundtrack for the second game contained 13 tracks and was released in Japan with the limited edition on August 18, 2011.
 It was later repackaged with the western limited release on February 28, 2012, which featured 18 tracks and was titled Hyperdimension Neptunia mk2: Sounds of Gamindustri.
 The soundtrack for Hyperdimension Neptunia Victory was released on August 30, 2012, with the Japanese Limited Edition and contained 16 tracks.
 Similar to the second game, the soundtrack was released overseas with the Limited Edition of the game with 24 tracks, titled Hyperdimension Neptunia Victory Sounds of that other Gamindustri.
 The Megadimension VII soundtrack, MEGADIMENSION NEPTUNIA VII Dream Edition DG-ROM, was included with the Japanese Dream Edition and released in a 50 track, 3 disc format on April 23, 2015.
 Its overseas release, MEGADIMENSION NEPTUNIA Official Soundtrack was included exclusively with the Limited Edition online, containing only 45 tracks over 2 discs.
-Most recently, the soundtrack for 4 Goddesses Online was released on February 9, 2017, with the Royal Edition of the game.
+The soundtrack for 4 Goddesses Online was released on February 9, 2017, with the Royal Edition of the game.

 For each title in the Re;Birth series, the soundtracks were re-released following each game's initial release, usually with a few additional or missing tracks.
-Re;Birth 2's soundtrack, titled Hyperdimension Neptunia Re;Birth2: SISTERS GENERATION ~ "Sisters' Melodies" Soundtrack CD was released exclusively on Idea Factory International's website with the Limited Edition of the game and contained 19 tracks from the game.
+Re;Birth 2s soundtrack, titled Hyperdimension Neptunia Re;Birth2: SISTERS GENERATION ~ "Sisters' Melodies" Soundtrack CD was released exclusively on Idea Factory International's website with the Limited Edition of the game and contained 19 tracks from the game.
 Compile Heart and Idea Factory International later made the Re;Birth series available for the PC on the Steam platform, in which DLC included digital releases of the soundtrack for each game.

 In addition to the game soundtracks, there have been CD single releases for the opening and ending themes for each game.
 The voice actresses for each character have also released individual singles, in which they perform original in-character songs.
 Various Drama CD series have also been released in which voice actors perform original episodes.
 The anime series also released singles for the opening and ending themes, alongside a drama CD and 7 special "Animation Processor" discs, which contained a variety of different audio media including songs, voice actor commentary, and drama episodes.

 A compilation of the main vocal tracks from each game (including character songs) was released as a 5 disc series on August 27, 2014.